PedroLuisDionisioFraga/Pytest-Example/README-enUS.md

 pip install pytest
 ```

-4. (OPTIONAL) Install the Pytest-html to generate a report in HTML:
+4. (OPTIONAL) Install the Pytest-html to generate a report in HTML (Coverage):
 ```bash
 pip install pytest-html
 ```